What to do if you're involved in an audit

 This is an opportunity for you to provide input to the scope of the audit, particularly if there are any issues or areas of special concern you have identified.

-There is normally no need to prepare documentation specifically for the audit.
-We will confirm the audit arrangements with you in the form of an Audit Memorandum.
+There is normally no need to prepare documentation specifically for the audit at this point.
+We will confirm the audit arrangements with you in the form of an Audit Terms of Reference.

 During an audit